Core Concepts

 - Start tracing: send your first spans and traces to Latitude.

-- Observability: inspect traces, sessions, and telemetry metadata.
+- Observability: inspect traces, sessions, users, and tools.

-- Issue Discovery: understand how failed scores become issues.
+- Signals: understand how failed scores become tracked signals.